 People are often shocked to find out that, depending on the type of deed transfer, there may be a Recordation and Transfer Tax involved, even if no money is changing hands.

-Here are some frequently asked questions that I have encountered over the years in regards to this type of transaction:
+Here are some frequently asked questions that we’ve encountered over the years in regards to this type of deed transfers:

 I was recently married and want to add my new spouse to title, will this be taxed?

 Whether you were recently married or married 50 years ago, adding or removing a spouse from the title to a property is exempt from Recordation and Transfer taxes.

 I have a partner and would like for his name to be added to the deed.
 How much will this cost?

 It depends.
 Domestic partners are exempt from paying Recordation and Transfer taxes on deed transfers, but they must provide proof of their committed relationship by registering as a Domestic Partnership with the Department of Health.